 Today, we’ll meet in Bolzano and transfer by taxi to Ortisei in the afternoon.
 If necessary, Run the Alps can help arrange your own private taxi from Venice, Verona, Innsbruck, or Munich directly–please inquire.
 Before dinner, we’ll meet for an overview of the week’s route, covering daily routines, and reviewing gear for each day’s adventure.

-Our first big day in the Dolomites is a stunning one!
-We’ll save our legs by ascending by gondola to the rolling green hills of Alpe di Siusi, the largest mountain meadow in the Alps.
-After a mellow crossing of the Siusi, we’ll traverse a high rocky plateau to the Sassolungo mountain and Plattkofel hut, tucked at the base of jagged, imposing rock spires.
-Along the way, we’ll stop at mountain refuges for breaks, all with stunning views of the famed Catinaccio/ Rosengarten group of peaks.
-With private rooms and hot showers, Plattkofel is more a comfortable inn than a rough mountain hut.
+With private rooms and hot showers, Plattkofel Hut is more a comfortable inn than a rough mountain hut.
 It has a quiet ambience that allows us to relax and enjoy a beautiful evening high in the mountains.
 Due to its remote location, your bag will not be available tonight.
 We’ll use larger, “fast pack” gear on today’s run.
 (Information will be provided in your travel packet, prior to the trip.)

-Today, we’ll enjoy trail running through the Selva valley, with an option for a partial or full day off, if you’d prefer to sight-see or simply chill out.
-Our run will head up and around the rim of the aptly named Vallunga, or “Long valley”.
-The trough-shaped valley is about 6 kilometers long and features 1,500-foot high cliffs on both sides.
-There are only a few places where paths breach these natural ramparts.
-We’ll exploit one of these openings to reach the scenic trail which circles the valley on the high ground above.
+Running straight out from Selva this morning, we’ll enjoy a circular route which takes us up into the impressive Vallunga, or “Long Valley.”
+Our run will head up and around the rim of this long, deep chasm which has been likened to a mini-Yosemite valley.
+Carved out by an immense glacier during the last ice age, the trough-shaped valley is flaked by 1,500-foot high cliffs on either side, and there are only a few places where paths breach these natural ramparts.
+We’ll pass through one of these openings to reach the scenic trail which circles the valley on the high ground above.

-A steep climb will bring us to the high point of the day, Forcela de Crespeina at 2528m.
-Before descending, we’ll stop at Puez hut for an espresso and apple strudel on the terrace.
-The best part of this day is the run down, as we weave our way through the boulders and natural rock steps.
+A steep climb will bring us to the highest point of the day, Forcela de Crespeina at 2528m.
+We’ll then enjoy long, level sections of trail before arriving at the Puez Hut to enjoy an espresso and apple strudel on the terrace with views straight down into Vallunga.
+The best part of this day comes next, with an excellent flat section before an exhilarating descent, weaving our way down through the boulders and natural rock steps.
 The flow on this section of trail feels just great!